NSExceptional/ASM-Swift/README.md

 Learning assembly is hard for newcomers, mostly because the documentation is a little harder to read, and there's so much of it.
 It's too easy to get overwhelmed by information.

 This project aims to make it easier for someone to learn to "think in assembly" by providing a (much nicer) development environment to practice in that still *feels* like an assembly environment.
 In the long term, I'd like to have a suite of programming challenges (with solutions).
+This project is modeled after x86 Assembly.
 Feel free to submit your own in a PR.

 ## I want to learn!